M4NU5/Personal_Website/content/blog/DRAFTS/1_DRAFT/deploy argocd/index.md

 ```

 Run it in `tmux` so it survives SSH disconnection.
 Access at `https://<vm-ip>:8080`.
+This is a temparary solution until we configure the correct domain name for argo TK (Review this and determine if this is truthful or would be done another way)

 ---

 ## Why ArgoCD

 The previous setup was `helm upgrade --install` run manually.
-It worked until it didn't — cluster dies, you're reconstructing state from memory and a `values.yaml` you hope is current.
+It worked great at the start but every edit or change needs to be reapplied manually *barff* .
+Cluster dies, youre sliing youir way through that bad boy and you always reupgrade to make sure your `values.yaml` is up to date.
 ArgoCD solves this by making Git the single source of truth.
 The cluster converges to whatever is in the repo.
 Drift gets detected and corrected.
 Rebuild is one command.

+TK serenity gif Danial craige

 The tradeoff is upfront complexity.
-ArgoCD itself has to be bootstrapped manually — it can't manage its own installation.
+ArgoCD itself has to be bootstrapped manually, it can't manage its own installation that would be true madness.
 And you need to think carefully about secrets, because GitOps means everything in Git, and Git is often public.

 Both of those problems are solvable.
 The rest of this post is how.